coelhomarcus/bunnybash/README.md

 ![CSS](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)

 # About
-A website that simulates the functionality of a terminal with features for fetching images, chatting, and more.
+A website that simulates the functionality of a terminal with features for fetching images, jokes, and more.

 # Features
 - minimalistic design